-The applicant is asking for a special use for a Commercial Short-Term Rental (C-STR) in a Mixed-Density Residential (RM-1) zone.
-The applicant is proposing to turn a condominium unit, within a larger complex, into a C-STR.
-This proposal would not see any expansion of the improvements that currently exist on the property and the applicant has indicated that there would be a maximum occupancy of five individuals.
+The applicant is requesting a Special Use Permit for a Commercial Short-Term Rental (C-STR) in a Mixed-Density Residential (RM-2) zone at 250 Little Street (Unit A208).
+The applicant is proposing to turn an existing condominium unit, within a larger complex, into a C-STR.
+This proposal would not see any expansion of the improvements that currently exist on the property and the applicant has indicated that there would be a maximum occupancy of four individuals.

 Staff's analysis of this request includes concern for the cumulative impact that C-STRs create on an already stressed housing market within Athens-Clarke County (ACC).
 Every unit that is permitted as a C-STR is a unit that is unlikely to be available to long-term residents.
-Typically, Special Use requests are analyzed on an individual basis and the proposal is judged on its unique qualities and location context.
+Typically, Special Use Permit requests are analyzed on an individual basis and the proposal is judged on its unique qualities and location context.
 These "one-offs" may not create a problem in the context of the specific request, but collectively these C-STRs could remove housing from the market in a substantial way.
 While the Special Use does not remove the possibility of long-term rental occupancy, the relative increase in revenue generated from STRs leads Staff to the conclusion that, in practice, these units will not be used for any occupancy other than an STR.
 Staff is especially concerned about losing long-term residential units in neighborhoods that have multi-modal transportation options and are close to necessary household-supportive destinations and amenities, such as this neighborhood.
 Some of the reasons a location is good for a C-STR are also why it's a good location for a long-term residential use, and the provision of such housing has been stated to be a community priority.